fs-linguistics/Fachschaft-Planning/README.md

 ## Next meeting(s):

-- Monday, 12th of February at 6:30PM in Brechtbau room 035
+- Tuesday, 20th of February at 6:30PM in Brechtbau room 035

 ## Agenda for next time
-- more events
-- merch (+tote bags(?))
-- Rofaïda's summary of the Modulhandbuch
-- form for reimbursing BA thesis expenses

 ---